aartaka/guile-lapack/README.md

 ## Names & How to Use The Library

-Most bindings follow the GSL names, except that `LAPACKE_` prefix is dropped.
+Most bindings follow the LAPACKE names, except that `LAPACKE_` prefix is dropped.

 Notice that this extremely succinct naming means that many symbols in the programs one writes (or even in standard Scheme, like `set!`) may